awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 For information about setting the `binlog_format` parameter, see [Binary logging format](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.BinaryFormat)\.
 For information about the implications of different MySQL replication types, see [Advantages and disadvantages of statement\-based and row\-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html) in the MySQL documentation\.

 **Note**
 Use the procedure in this topic to configure replication in all cases except when the external instance is MariaDB version 10\.0\.2 or greater and the Amazon RDS instance is MariaDB\.
-In that case, use the procedure at [Configuring GTID\-based replication into an Amazon RDS MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md) to set up GTID\-based replication\.
+In that case, use the procedure at [Configuring GTID\-based replication into an RDS MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md) to set up GTID\-based replication\.

 ## Configuring binary log file position replication with an external source instance<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>